bastoica/configs/README.md

-# Environment and cofiguration files
+# Environment and configuration files